JonnagaddalaVaishnavi/JonnagaddalaVaishnavi/README.md

    -> Developed an interactive mini project that generates random colors on user interaction.
    -> Implemented JavaScript logic for dynamic background color updates and hexadecimal color display.

+🚀 Let's Connect!
+I’m always open to collaborating on exciting projects, learning new technologies, and connecting with like-minded individuals.
+   Feel free to drop me a message!